Banach algebras associated to twisted \'etale groupoids: inverse semigroup disintegration and representations on $L^p$-spaces: Introduction

 where

 and $\|f\|_{I} := \max\{\|f\|_{L^1},\|f\|_{L^{\infty}}\}$ is Hahn's \emph{$I$-norm}.
-These non-trivial estimates solve in particular the problem formulated below \cite[Propositon 6.5]{cgt}.
-The algebra $F^p(\G,\LL)$ is a universal model for \emph{the reduced twisted groupoid $L^p$-operator algebra} $F^p_{\red}(\G,\LL)$ given by a concrete representation which was recently studied by Hetland--Ortega \cite{Hetland_Ortega}, and by Choi--Gardella--Thiel \cite{cgt}.
-This also covers untwisted groupoid $L^p$-operator algebra $F^p(\G)$ introduced by Gardella--Lupini \cite{Gardella_Lupini17} (in the complex, separable, finite $p$ case).
+These estimates are already interesting when $p=q=2$, as then they show that the maximal $C^*$-norm on $\mathfrak{C}_c(\G,\LL)$ is $I$-norm bounded, a fact that for non-Hausdorff $\G$ is quite non-trivial and was only recently proved in \cite{Clark_Zimmerman} under the assumption that $\G$ is second countable and there is no twist.
+These estimates imply that $L^p$-operator algebra crossed products agree with $L^p$-operator algebras of the corresponding transformation groupoids -- the problem formulated below \cite[Proposition 6.5]{cgt}.
+They also show that our definition agrees with the one given by Gardella--Lupini \cite{Gardella_Lupini17} (in the complex, untwisted, separable, finite $p$ case).
+In general, the algebra $F^p(\G,\LL)$ is a universal model for \emph{the reduced twisted groupoid $L^p$-operator algebra} $F^p_{\red}(\G,\LL)$ given by a concrete representation, which was recently studied by Hetland--Ortega \cite{Hetland_Ortega}, and by Choi--Gardella--Thiel \cite{cgt}.
+One more important consequence of the above norm estimates is that for $p=1,\infty$ the full and reduced groupoid algebras always coincide.

-The hierarchy of the discussed algebras is summarized in Figure~\ref{fig.algebras}, where all algebras are completions of $\mathfrak{C}_c(\G,\LL)$, in particular, $F_I(\G,\LL) := \overline{C_c(\G,\LL)}^{\|\cdot\|_{I}}$, and $C^*(\G,\LL)$ and $C^*_{\red}(\G,\LL)$ are standard $C^*$-algebras associated to $(\G,\LL)$.
+The hierarchy of the discussed algebras is summarized in Figure~\ref{fig.algebras}, where all algebras are completions of $\mathfrak{C}_c(\G,\LL)$, in particular, $F_I(\G,\LL) := \overline{\mathfrak{C}_c(\G,\LL)}^{\|\cdot\|_{I}}$, and $C^*(\G,\LL)$ and $C^*_{\red}(\G,\LL)$ are standard $C^*$-algebras associated to $(\G,\LL)$.
 The algebras in the middle column are Banach $*$-algebras, the horizontal anti-isomorphisms are given by the involution in $\mathfrak{C}_c(\G,\LL)$, $1/p+1/q=1$, and the downward arrows are representations extending identities on $\mathfrak{C}_c(\G,\LL)$: